-Status Effects is split into three parts.
-Status Info (Enhancements) includes all your combat buffs and can be useful to see when a party member has buffed you with something like Battle Litany, Divination, Technical Finish, etc.
+Status Effects is split into four parts.
+Status Info (Enhancements) includes the majority of combat buffs and can be useful to see when a party member has buffed you with something like Battle Litany, Divination, Technical Finish, etc.

 Target Bar is also split into three sections.
 Target Info (HP) is your enemy’s HP.
 If you’d like it to list the remaining HP percentage instead of the enemy’s level, then go to System > Character Configuration > UI Settings > HUD and scroll all the way to the bottom to tick “Display target’s remaining HP percentage”.

 Target Info (Progress Bar) is your enemy’s cast bar.
-For boss fights this can be extremely important, so I have that UI Element front and center to make sure I don’t miss an upcoming mechanic.
-Finally, Target Info (Status) has all the enemy’s buffs and debuffs, and can be really useful to see when someone else has debuffed the boss with Trick Attack, Chain Strategem, etc.
+For boss fights this can be extremely important, so I have that UI Element front and center to make sure I don’t miss an upcoming mechanic like a tankbuster or raidwide AoE.
+Finally, Target Info (Status) has all the enemy’s buffs and debuffs, and can be really useful to see when someone else has debuffed the boss with Mug, Chain Strategem, etc.

 You can quickly adjust hotbar sharing without going through the whole HUD Layout one element at a time.
 Instead, go to System > Character Configuration > Hotbar Settings > Sharing.

 I have four hotbars that are not shared, and I find that sufficient for holding everything I need on a particular Job.
 The first three hotbars hold the combat keybinds, and I reduced their size and pushed them near the bottom of the screen.